Make It Hot (Nicole Wray song)

-"Make It Hot" is the first single from Nicole's debut album of the same name.
-The single was released on June 2, 1998.
-The single was written by Missy "Misdemeanor" Elliott, Tim Mosley, and A. Richards, and was produced by Timbaland.
-The song features Mocha and Elliott and uncredited lead and background vocals from Keli Nicole Price.
+"Make It Hot" is the lead single from Nicole's debut album Make It Hot.
+The single was released on June 2, 1998, written by Missy "Misdemeanor" Elliott, Tim Mosley, and A. Richards, and produced by Timbaland.
+The song features Mocha and Elliott and uncredited vocals from Keli Nicole Price.

 Music video

 The official music video for the song was directed by Christopher Erskin.
 It takes place in a movie theater.
 It starts with Missy Elliott's voice coming first, then leads into Mocha's rap verse with Nicole standing beside her.
 Later, in another room, Nicole and her dancers are dancing to the music while Nicole is singing.
-Cameo appearances are made by Aaliyah, Playa, Keli Nicole Price (who sings the second chorus), Ginuwine, Timbaland and Magoo.
+Cameo appearances are made by Aaliyah, Keli Nicole Price (who sings the second chorus), Ginuwine, Timbaland and Magoo.
 The video finishes with them singing the rest of the song and Nicole's dancers.

 Chart performance

-"Make It Hot" reached #5 on the Billboard Hot 100, #2 on the Hot R&B/Hip-Hop Singles and Tracks, #5 on the Top 40 Mainstream, #6 on the Rhythmic Top 40, and #40 on the Top 40 Tracks.
-The song also hit #22 on the UK charts.
+"Make It Hot" reached number 5 on the Billboard Hot 100, number 2 on the Hot R&B/Hip-Hop Singles and Tracks, number 5 on the Top 40 Mainstream, number 6 on the Rhythmic Top 40, and number 40 on the Top 40 Tracks.
+The song also hit number 22 on the UK charts.